Erreur-404/erreur-404.github.io/content/writeups/javascwipt_fwamework.md

 })();
 ```

 As you can see from a quick look at the code, it decrypts a ciphertext to print the flag (_or should I say the Fwag_).
 I didn't want to struggle with writing my own python crypto code or even spend some time making CyberChef work so I tried to simply run the script... which didn't work.
 I did change the secret's value (`UwU`), but my error was unrelated: `Uncaught SyntaxError: unexpected token: identifier`.
 What is that?
 Do I really want to spend some time debugging this code?
 I decided that I could give it a few tries before using another tool.
-First thing I saw (as you can easily see since this messes up the embedded code's color), was that the last returned string wasn't closed properly, so I tried to fix it:
+First thing I saw, was that the last returned string wasn't closed properly, so I tried to fix it:

 ```js
 return 'OwO what\\'s this decwyption did a woopsie';